-One thing that really sets a great Pillager landlord apart from the rest is going the extra mile to make move-in as simple as possible for your tenant.
-To that end, it is essential to welcome your tenant to their new rental home and to supply them with the essential information they’ll need to make a seamless transition.
-By providing move-in tips for your tenants, you can start to build positive relations and good communication from day one, as well as show that you care about your tenant’s comfort and well-being.
-When a tenant feels that their landlord actually cares about them, they are much more likely to put more effort into keeping their rental home clean and in good condition.
+One thing that sets a great Pillager property manager apart from the rest is going the extra mile to make move-in as easy as possible for your new renter.
+Thus, it is crucial that to welcome your renter to their new rental home and provide them with the essential information they’ll need to make a smooth transition.
+By offering move-in tips for your renters, you can construct positive relations and good communication from day one and demonstrate that you care about your renter’s comfort and well-being.
+When a renter feels that their landlord genuinely cares about them, they are much more likely to put more effort into keeping their rental home clean and in good condition.
 It’s a win-win!

 Send a Welcome Letter

-For example, many tenants need to set up utilities in their name when they move into a new rental home.
-This is information that could take them some time and disappointment to pin down on their own.
-Instead, include a list of the local utility providers and their contact information in your welcome letter.
-You could also list which day garbage pick-up falls on and any other pertinent details.
-Providing this information to your tenant is a small gesture that they will appreciate very much.
+For example, many renters need to set up utilities in their name when they move into a new rental home.
+This information could take time and frustration to track down on their own.
+Instead, why not include a list of the local utility providers and their contact information in your welcome letter?
+You could also list which day garbage pick-up falls on and other pertinent details.
+Providing this information to your renter is a small gesture they will appreciate very much.

-Another important detail a tenant will need to know is how to get a mailbox key, if one is not provided to them, and where the mailbox is located.
-While some properties have mailboxes installed in the yard, others may have locked mailboxes that are down the street or even at a distance from the rental property itself.
-To avoid overlooking this important information, go ahead and put it in your welcome letter so that your tenant won’t need to spend time tracking down information about the mail delivery service at their new address.
-Even better, consider listing the website for the US Postal Service’s address change tool.
-While your tenant can probably find this information themselves, why not show them that you are thinking about their needs even before the questions arise?
+Another important detail a renter will need to know is how to get a mailbox key, if one needs to be provided to them, and where the mailbox is located.
+While some properties have mailboxes installed in the yard, others may have locked mailboxes down the street or even at a distance from the rental property itself.
+Put all mail-related information in your welcome letter to make your renter’s move-in experience easier.
+That way, your renter won’t need to spend time tracking down information about the mail delivery service at their new address.
+Consider listing the website for the US Postal Service’s address change tool.
+While your renter can probably find this information, why not show them that you are considering their needs even before the questions arise?

-Finally, if your lease documents don’t already do so, be sure to explain in detail how your tenant can get ahold of you, what the expected response time is, and how they should pay rent and report maintenance issues.
+In the end, if your lease documents don’t already do so, be sure to explain in detail how your renter can get ahold of you, what the expected response time is, and how they should pay rent and report maintenance issues.
 Even if you do have these instructions in your lease, it doesn’t hurt to copy them into your welcome letter, too.
-Lease documents can be overwhelming for some tenants, who may not know where to look or how to read them.
-In fact, it is best to have information tenants will use most often in more than one place for easy reference.
-Tenants are far more likely to adhere to your communication preferences and pay their rent on time when they know what to do and obviously understand the expectations.
+Lease documents can be overwhelming for some renters, who may not know where to look or how to read them.
+It is best to have information renters will use most often in more than one place for easy reference.
+Renters are far more likely to adhere to your communication preferences and pay their rent on time when they know what to do and clearly understand the expectations.

-Because move-in day can be chaotic, try to send your welcome letter and information at least a week before the day arrives.
-That will give your tenant time to read the information carefully and get set up in their new rental home more quickly.
+Because move-in day can be chaotic, send your welcome letter and information at least a week before the day arrives.
+That will give your renter time to read the information carefully and get set up in their new rental home more quickly.

-Good tenant relations are an integral part of effective property management.
-But it can also be a time-consuming task, taking time away from other activities.
+Good renter relations are an essential part of effective property management.
+But it can also take time, detracting from other things you could be doing to build your real estate business.
 Why not let the Pillager property management professionals do it for you?
-At Real Property Management Deluxe, we make tenant relations a top priority.
-To learn more about this and the other great services we offer, contact us online today!
+At Real Property Management Deluxe, we make renter relations a top priority.
+Contact us online today to learn more about this and the other great services we offer!